fabri1983/marioBadClone/README.md

 ![Travis](https://travis-ci.org/fabri1983/marioBadClone.svg?branch=metalSlugTheme)

 This is a personal project as proof of several concepts for a 2D platform game created in Unity 3.5 targeting ARMv6 Android platforms.
-Currently it uses a lot of Super Mario I sprites, only for testing purposes.
+Currently it uses Super Mario I and Metal Slug sprites, only for testing purposes.
-The game is in heavy development phase, only four very small levels playable so far.
+The game is under development, only 1 level playable so far with no more than a background and a floor with proper physics.

+It's editable under Unity 3.5.x, Unity 4.x, and Unity 5.x.
+However, due to some external plugins I use in this project, only 32 bits version of Unity Editor runs the project correctly.
+So 64bits version of Unity 5.x won't run the game.
+This is a problem under Mac OS X systems since only 64bits Unity 5.x is available for that platform.
+To affront this, I'm considering migrating the external plugins to C# managed code.

 See the section TODO list at the end of this document.

 Features implemented:
 ---------------------